UniqueTee/SimpleWallet/README.md

 ## About

-Math SimpleWallet is the protocol for connecting native blockchain game mobile app to MathWallet.
+MATH SimpleWallet is the protocol for connecting native blockchain game mobile app to MathWallet.

 It supports multiple blockchains including Ethereum, Tron, etc.